Understanding Adult Overweight & Obesity

 - saturated fat to less than 10% of calories per day

 - sodium, or salt, to less than 2,300 milligrams per day

 Get regular physical activity

-- moderate-intensity aerobic activity, such as brisk walking.
+- moderate-intensity aerobic activity, such as brisk walking or dancing, for at least 150 minutes a week.
 A moderate-intensity aerobic activity makes your heart beat faster and makes you breathe harder but does not overwork you.

 Keep track of your weight

 Weigh yourself regularly and try to keep a record of changes to your weight.
 Recording your progress may help you stay focused and catch setbacks in meeting your goals.
 Remember—a setback does not mean you have failed.
 Everyone experiences setbacks.
 The key is to get back on track as soon as you can.

 Most often, health care professionals treat overweight and obesity by helping you adopt lifestyle changes that may help you lose excess weight safely and keep it off over the long term.
 In some cases, other treatments such as weight-loss medicines or weight-loss surgery can be helpful.